MikeCullimore/guitar-navigation/README.md

 * Semantic input e.g. G chord: each note has string, fret, note name and scale degree.
 * Converter to pass to render layer e.g. for scale might want to show all notes and highlight current.
 * Text to speech to read out exercise instructions.
+* UI controls for e.g. exercise speed (e.g. BPM at which to show scale animation).
 * Interval labels as consts e.g. `PERFECT_FIFTH = "p5"`
 * CSS: how to do styling from semantic properties e.g. scale degree?
 * Scales: generate, do not hard-code.
 * Metronome/click track (audio and visual).
 * Use [tonal](https://www.npmjs.com/package/tonal) for music theory?
 * Chord diagrams
+* Fonts: choose appropriate font in each context.
 * TAB
 * Dark mode.
 Absolutely lowest priority! :D